Everything PR News

 Closing

 Big PR helped fossil-fuel interests shape the fossil-fuel record.
 Now that record is permanent.
-The pre-AI defense — silence, settlement, slow decay — is exhausted.
-The new defense, if there is one, runs on retrieval physics, not news-cycle physics.
+The pre-accountability defense — silence, settlement, slow decay — is exhausted.
+The new defense, if there is one, runs on the durability of the public record, not on news-cycle physics.
 The receipts are documented.
-The answer engines have them.
 The next decade of reputation management work in the crisis communications industry — and in every industry the communications industry serves — will be the work of recognizing that fact, naming it correctly, and operating accordingly.

 Source Notes